52 Best Freelance Writing Job Boards (Updated for 2023)

 Overview:

 Virtual Vocations is a large platform designed especially for remote workers.
 Check their “writing” category, and you’ll see they post around 20 new opportunities each week.
 When you peruse the listings, you’ll realize that employers here are looking for writers with a medium-to-high level of skill.
 However, with some persistence, you can find a job here, even if you’re a beginner.
-All you need to do is to set up a free account, and you’re ready to roll.
+All you need to do is set up a free account, and you’re ready to roll.
 The site even gives you the ability to save jobs you like and apply later, which is super helpful.

 27. Solidgigs